 This single-origin bar is made using premium cacao beans, sourced directly from our partner farm in Ecuador.

-Allergy Information: Manufactured on shared equipment with products containing milk, eggs, wheat, sesame seeds, peanuts & tree nuts
+Allergy Information: Manufactured on shared equipment with products containing eggs, wheat, sesame seeds, peanuts & tree nuts

 NET WEIGHT: 50G (1.75OZ)